Are you planning a trip to Oahu in October? Find out the best pumpkin patches on Oahu worth visiting for some cute photos!

 They have a huge variety of lemonade, including:

-These have been the best lemonades I’ve ever tried!
+This family farm offers the best lemonade I’ve ever tried!
 The mango and Li-Hing have been our favorites for sure!

 This pumpkin patch on Oahu is one of the best experiences if you are visiting Hawaii in October!

-Aloun Farms is another great pumpkin patch on Oahu.
+Aloun Farms is another great pumpkin patch Oahu Hawaii has to visit.
 It is located in Kapolei and is a favorite Hawaii farm to visit for many different reasons.

 Aloun Farms is a great farm to support and grab some pumpkins from.
-They feature a variety of food and craft vendors, free hayrides, Keiki activities and rides, photo opps, a farmers market and more!
+They feature a variety of food and craft vendors, free hayrides, Keiki activities and rides, photo ops, a farmers market, and more!

 The Pumpkin Festival is held during the last three weekends in October and costs $5 per person with kids 2 years and under free.